Completing the Workplace Profile

 • Country Head

-Remuneration data is now mandatory to provide for the CEO or equivalent.
+It is now mandatory for employers to provide remuneration data for the CEO or equivalent.

 • the CEO or equivalent of a subsidiary organisation within your corporate group